YxWMDS/schedule/README.md

 # schedule

-This project is supposed to help student of BSAC get their schedule.
-Now, tasks to to are calendar, db integration and nested recyclerView(i think)
+This project is supposed to help student of BSAC get their schedules.
 Stack: Kotlin, Koltin Coroutines, MVVM, Retrofit, Gson